phpMyDomo/phpMyDomo/README.md

 ## About phpMyDomo
 phpMyDomo is an open-source Web Application aimed to provides a clean, customizable, fast and intuitive interface to many Home Automation software.
-With todays Chinese phones and tablets starting as low as $40, it become a cheap an powerfull way to build remotes to control anything in your house. phpMyDomo wants to be the ultimate remote that works as well on this devices, as on any computer browser.
+With todays Chinese phones and tablets starting as low as $40, it become a cheap an powerfull way to build remotes to control anything in your house. phpMyDomo wants to be the ultimate WebApp that works as well on these devices, as on any computer browser.

 Currently supported software include __Domoticz__ and __Domogik__.